 The secret life of an embryo seems like a fascinating topic.
-Embryologists are the ones who know it in the slightest details.
-They play a very important role in the whole IVF process, working at a crossroads of science and patient care.
-In this webinar, Theoni Pastroma [Clinical Senior Embryologist at Gennima IVF] explains the secrets of the embryology lab and answers attendees’ questions.
+Embryologists are the ones who know them better than anyone else.
+They play a very important role in the whole IVF process, working at the crossroads of science and patient care.
+In this webinar, Theoni Pastroma [Clinical Senior Embryologist at Gennima IVF] explains some of the secrets of the embryology lab and answers attendees’ questions.

-According to Theoni Pastroma, the embryologist profession involves a wide range of complex responsibilities.
-A person suited for that jo should have all the necessary qualities, the most important of which are technical skills (to perform all the lab procedures – both the least and the most complicated ones) and scientific knowledge (to design and choose the best treatments).
+According to Theoni Pastroma, the embryology profession involves a wide range of complex responsibilities.
+A person suited for the job should have many necessary qualities, the most important of which are technical skills (to perform all the lab procedures – both the least and the most complicated ones) and scientific knowledge (to design and choose the best treatments).
 An embryologist is also responsible for the quality control of equipment and materials used as well as following and complying with the laws and regulations in force.
-In addition to proper education and experience, each embryologist should be good at the judgement, and decision making and – very often – at working under pressure and time constraints.
+In addition to higher education and experience, each embryologist should be good at judgement and decision making and – very often – at working under pressure and time constraints.
 Last but not least, they should constantly focus on professional development and training new skills, including social ones, such as exemplary communication with doctors, nurses and patients.

 Once a safe environment and materials are ensured, the work in the lab begins.
 Theoni Pastroma reminds us that it is carried out according to strict protocols that are reviewed regularly for potential improvements.
 It is important to mention here that all these protocols are developed with safety in mind in order to avoid any possible damage to gametes and embryos.
 Besides, safety in the lab includes labelling and witnessing.